ymndoseijin/zilliam/README.md

 This is a work in progress, but currently generates any arbitrary geometric algebra of any positive, negative and null dimension in compile time.

-It currently has the following operations:
+It currently has the following operations (syntax for the eval function):
 - a*b: geo
 - ~a: reverse
 - a^b: wedge